Victorinox: Wenger acquisition

 On 26 April 2005, Victorinox acquired Wenger, the other official supplier of the Swiss Army knife, announcing that it intended to keep both brands intact, only separate entities.

 In 2006, the company had a workforce of 900 employees.
 Its daily output was about 34000 Swiss Army knives, 38000 multi-tools, and 30000 household kitchen knives.
 Approximately 90% of its production is exported to more than 100 countries.

-To avoid this, they set aside profits during boom periods to supplement recessionary periods as well as temporarily contracting employees to other companies as outsourced labor during recessions.

 On 30 January 2013, Victorinox announced that the company was merging Wenger's knife product lines with the Victorinox brand to strengthen its competitive position internationally.